 Disposable cameras also need to contain C-41 films in order for us to be able to process them.
 A 27 exposure camera is priced the same as a 24 exposure film and a 39 exposure camera the same as a 36 exposure film.
 When sending in to us it’s best to send the complete camera as you may damage the film if you try and remove it.

 If you haven’t yet used your camera, please remember to use the flash for indoor photo’s.
 This is especially relevant for weddings or other events, please remind the guests to put the flash on before taking pictures.

 We get lots of enquiries regarding films that have been found in drawers and attics.
 We often receive films up to twenty years old and where possible we try and compensate for any discolouration or graininess during the printing or scanning stage, if the discolouration is particularly bad, we will convert to black and white in order to be able to see the images.
-If there are no images on the film then we don't charge anything so it's always worth sending them to us so that we can try.
+If there are no images on the film then we don't charge anything, so it's always worth sending them to us so that we can try.

-Sorry but we don’t develop any of these (except B&W films marked as C41 process), although we can scan previously developed 35mm B&W negatives.
+Currently we don’t develop any of these (except B&W films marked as C41 process, eg Ilford XP2), although we can scan or print previously developed 35mm B&W negatives.
 We also do not push/pull process.